CanopyTax/single-spa-canopy/README.md

 - `domElementGetter`: (optional) A function that returns the dom element in which the child app will be mounted.
 This is required if `mainContentTransition` is true.
 - `React`: (optional) The react object, which will be used to determine if the child application is using the same version of React that is used by spalpatine.
 - `featureToggles`: (optional) An array of strings, which are the names of feature toggles to fetch before this app is mounted.
+- `hotload`: (optional) An object that configures whether you would like to hot reload this single-spa application.